LolwaALkhaldi/pdsnd_github/README.md

 ### Date created
 12/30/2020

 ### Project Title
 Project 3: Post your work on GitHub

 ### Description
 Describe what your project is about and what it does:
 This project is used to demonstrate my ability to do the following:
-Set up a repository
+Set up a local repository
-Create branches
+Create branches and switch between them
 Use the Python Project to explore data related to bike share systems for cities in the United States (Chicago, New York City, and Washington) Also to Run statistics on multiple data pools related to bicycle sharing.

 ### Files used